kraramel/Data-Structures-And-Algorithms/README.md

 ## Linked Lists

-It is a simply an element that links to the next element that links to the next element that links to the next element and it keeps going until the last element that points to **null** .
+It is simply an element that links to the next element that links to the next element that links to the next element and it keeps going until the last element that points to **null** .

 So for **JavaScript**, it doesn't come pre-built with **Linked Lists** .
 But Luckily for us we can build one.